wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 This tutorial will present the following:
 1. How to include the `ap_float` type and an overview of common `ap_float` use cases.
-2. A Polynomial Sine Approximation example which illustrates how to trade off mathematical accuracy for lesser FPGA resource utilization.
-3. Rounding Mode and native type to `ap_float` type conversion examples which describe various `ap_float` rounding modes and their effect on accuracy and FPGA resource utilization.
+2. Rounding Mode and native type to `ap_float` type conversion examples which describe various `ap_float` rounding modes and their effect on accuracy and FPGA resource utilization.
-4. A Quadratic Equation Solver example which showcases explicit `ap_float` math functions and how they can be used to replace mathematical operators like `*, /, +` and `-` for better quality of results.
+3. A Quadratic Equation Solver example which showcases explicit `ap_float` math functions and how they can be used to replace mathematical operators like `*, /, +` and `-` for better quality of results.

 ## Simple Code Example